STAND. COM. REP. NO. 427

 State of Hawaii

-Your Committee on Energy, Economic Development, and Tourism, to which was referred S.B.
-No. 1320 entitled:
+Your Committee on Health & Homelessness, to which was referred H.B.
+No. 1300 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Energy, Economic Development, and Tourism that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1320 and recommends that it pass Second Reading and be referred to your Committees on Ways and Means and Judiciary.
+As affirmed by the record of votes of the members of your Committee on Health & Homelessness that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1300, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1300, H.D.
+1, and be referred to your Committee on Consumer Protection & Commerce.